-Citation: Section 1115(t)

-Effective Date: December 1, 1997; December 1, 2004 for certain vacuuming services; December 1, 2005 for additional automated services.
+Citation: Section 1115(t) Effective Date: December 1, 1997; December 1, 2004 for certain vacuuming services; December 1, 2005 for additional automated services.
 Description: The sales tax exempts the service of washing, waxing, or vacuuming a motor vehicle or other property by means of coin-operated equipment.

-13. Trash Removal from a Waste Transfer Facility

-Citation: Section 1105(c)(5)(iv) Effective Date: December 1, 2005 the facility.
+Trash Removal from a Waste Transfer Facility Citation: Section 1105(c)(5)(iv) Effective Date: December 1, 2005 Description: Evoluded from tax is the removal of was

-Description: Excluded from tax is the removal of waste material from a waste transfer station or construction and demolition debris processing facility, where the waste to be removed was not originally generated by
+Description: Excluded from tax is the removal of waste material from a waste transfer station or construction and demolition debris processing facility, where the waste to be removed was not originally generated by the facility.